Nullreff/redpile-old/docs/index.md

 Installation
 ------------

-*Note: Redpile is currently only supported on [Debian](https://www.debian.org/) as that's what my development machine runs.
+Redpile should compile and run just fine on any Linux based system.
+My development machine runs [Debian](https://www.debian.org/) so that will be the primary target.
-Official support for other operating systems will come once it hits 1.0.0*
+Official support for other operating systems will come once it hits 1.0.0.

 To install Redpile, open a shell and run the following commands: